Monajatuddin

-Monajatuddin (18 January 1945 – 29 December 1995) was a Bangladeshi investigative journalist.
-He was awarded Ekushey Padak in 1997, by the Government of Bangladesh.
+Monajatuddin (18 January 1945–29 December 1995) was a Bangladeshi investigative journalist.
+He was awarded Ekushey Padak in 1997 by the Government of Bangladesh.
 In 1995, while investigating two boat capsizing events, he accidentally fell into the water from a ferry on the Padma River and died.

 Early life and education

-Monajatuddin was born in 1945, to Alimuddin and Motijannesa.
-He passed matriculation from Rangpur Kolashranjon School and Intermediate Examination from Rangpur Carmichael College.
+Monajatuddin was born in 1945 to Alimuddin and Motijannesa.
+He passed matriculation from Rangpur Kolashranjon School and the Intermediate Examination from Rangpur Carmichael College.

 Career

 Monajatuddin started his career with the Bogra Bulletin in the 1960s.
 He then worked for a short while with Dainik Purbadesh and Dainik Azad.
 He then worked for almost 20 years as a regional correspondent in Dainik Sangbad.